 - You can buy insanely cheap diaphragm vacuum pumps from China at about £20 ($30) a pop, they run on 12V and claim 65mBar of vacuum.
 This is, of course, a total lie - my measurements show them struggling to reach 300mBar.
 However, the pump does make for a great fist stage.
 When I added it in front of my of higher quality diaphragm pump, I was able to rapidly speed up the exacuation of the chamber.
 Not so noticeable in the first 500mar, but the time to reach 150mbar was halved.
 Better yet, maximum level of vacuum is also increased.
 And the pump seems to have no problem with vapour condensate (I suspect this is general for diaphragm pumps).
 It might be possible to buy a number of these pumps and run them in series to reach decent vacuum levels, but I have not tested this.
 Suggest not adding to two pumps very close to each other, and perhaps even adding an extra moisture trap between, so even out the vibrations in pressure draw.
 Finally, this also aids the above problem, since the cheap pump is in line I can turn it on first, and it creates enough pressure / flow on the outlet for my main pump to switch on, when it otherwise would have struggled.

 - Cheap second hand diaphragm pumps can get debris on the inside, importantly in the valves, which will decrease performance.
-My own one has specs that say it should reach 25mbar, when I bought it the best it could do was 120mbar, but after opening and cleaning just one of the two sides, it is now reaching 47mbar.
+My own one has specs that say it should reach 25mbar, when I bought it the best it could do was 120mbar, but after opening and cleaning just one of the two sides, it reached 47mbar.
 Opening and cleaning was pretty easy, and replacement parts are similarly easy to source and fit.
+Diaphragm pumps in general seem to be easy to service.